 Build a Home Library

 I can’t even count the number of times my kids want a new book at odd hours, when there’s no chance the library’s open.
 And books are the one thing I’m almost always willing to splurge on—but I can never pass up a bargain, either.
-If you’re building a home library, take advantage of our Buy One, Get One Free sale!
-Order by May 31 and use the code AMIBOGO21.
-This code is good on both our library-bound hardcovers and our paperbacks.
+Look for sales!

 We love helping match the right books with the right readers.
 Here are a few recommendations to keep kids reading and learning this summer.